International Energy Agency

 U.S. participation in the International Energy Agency (IEA) helps maintain stable U.S. oil supplies, and supports efforts world-wide to promote reliable, affordable and clean energy.

 The IEA is an autonomous agency of the Organization for Economic Cooperation and Development (OECD).
-The IEA acts as energy policy advisor for its 28 member countries in their efforts to ensure reliable, affordable and clean energy.
+The IEA acts as energy policy advisor for its 29 member countries in their efforts to ensure reliable, affordable and clean energy.
 Founded during the oil crisis of 1973-74, its initial role was to coordinate measures in times of oil supply emergencies.
-During the last decades the IEA has evolved to focus well beyond oil crisis management on broader energy issues, including gas crisis management, climate change policies, market reform, energy technology collaboration and outreach to the rest of the world.
-With a staff of around 200, mainly energy experts and statisticians from its 28 members countries, the IEA conducts a broad program of energy research, data compilation, reviews of energy policies, publications and public dissemination of the latest energy policy analysis and recommendations on good practices.
+Since its founding, the IEA has evolved to focus well beyond oil energy security emergencies, though this sector still remains key to its mission.
+Today, the IEA is at the heart of global dialogue on energy, providing authoritative statistics, analysis and recommendations.
+This includes gas emergency policies, climate change policies, energy subsidies, energy poverty, energy technology collaboration, and outreach to non-member countries.
+With a staff of around 250, mainly energy experts and statisticians from its 29 members countries, the IEA conducts a broad program of energy research, data compilation, reviews of energy policies, publications and public dissemination of the latest energy policy analysis and recommendations on good practices.
 IEA publications are known worldwide for their high-quality analysis and objectivity.

 The United States is an active participant in the Governing Board of the IEA and all IEA bodies, including:

 - The Standing Group for Global Energy Dialogue (SGD) is responsible for work with countries and regions outside of the IEA membership.
-The IEA has entered memoranda of policy understanding to strengthen co-operation beyond its membership, most actively with China, India and Russia - three countries, which are increasingly important in the world energy balance;
+The IEA has entered memoranda of policy understanding to strengthen co-operation with non-member countries across the world.

 - The Committee on Energy Research and Technology discusses common energy technology issues, undertake studies and organizes workshops that assist Members with technology policy development.

-The United States is also working closely with the IEA to ensure policies, programs and measures evolving from the Clean Energy Ministerial (CEM) in Washington.
-Initiatives first formed in the CEM are finding links with complementary initiatives within the IEA, such as the Low Carbon Technology Platform.
+The United States is also working closely with the IEA to ensure complementarity of analyses, policies, programs and measures evolving from other key dialogues, such as the G7 (G7 Rome Energy Ministerial Joint Statement), G20, and the Clean Energy Ministerial (CEM).

 Nuclear Energy Agency

-U.S. participation in the Nuclear Energy Agency (NEA) helps maintain and enhance the scientific, technological and legal basis required for the safe, environmentally-friendly and economic use of nuclear energy for peaceful purposes.
+U.S. participation in the Nuclear Energy Agency (NEA), a specialized, autonomous agency of the OECD, helps maintain and enhance the scientific, technological and legal basis required for the safe, environmentally-friendly and economic use of nuclear energy for peaceful purposes.

-The NEA is closely aligned to the U.S. Government's priorities on nuclear energy - including activities relating to nuclear regulatory, safety, security, and radiation protection matters.
-U.S. delegates maintain very active roles in NEA committees and working groups and derive a great deal of benefit from the international dialogue.
-Technical delegates hail almost exclusively from the Department of Energy and the Nuclear Regulatory Commission.
-Programs of particular interest to the United States include: the Generation IV International Forum (GIF) - a technology forum, and the Multinational Design Evaluation Program (MDEP) - a regulatory-focused forum.
-The NEA provides the Technical Secretariat for both of these programs (which originated in the United States).
+The U.S. Government has been a very active member of the NEA due to shared mutual interests – such as in projects and activities relating to nuclear technology and science, regulation, safety, security, and radiation protection and waste management, to name a few.
+U.S. delegates maintain active roles in NEA committees and working groups and derive benefit from the international dialogue.
+Technical delegates hail almost primarily from the Department of Energy and its national laboratories and the Nuclear Regulatory Commission.
+Two ongoing programs of particular interest to the United States include: the Generation IV International Forum (GIF) - a technology forum, and the Multinational Design Evaluation Program (MDEP) - a regulatory-focused forum.
+The NEA provides the Technical Secretariat for both of these programs, which had their early origins in the United States.

 The NEA is helping to address other U.S. interests:

-- The Department of Energy's National Nuclear Security Administration works closely with the Nuclear Energy Agency to prepare for nuclear emergency response and management of radiological emergencies;
+- The United States is working closely with the NEA to prepare for nuclear emergency response and management of radiological emergencies (INEX-5).